fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-06-03-customel-snippets.md

 ---

-My Emacs configuration contains a `custom.el` file, which should contain custom code, that is only relevant on a specific machine.
-That's why this file is not tracked via git.
+My Emacs configuration contains a `custom.el` file, which should contain custom code that is only relevant on a specific machine.
+That's why this file is not tracked using git.
 More and more bits of useful snippets show up in my `custom.el` file and I'd like to jot down some examples which I might expand on in the future.

 ## Calling Command Line Tools